shivshankardayal/Kunjika/README.md

 I am working on documentation which you can read at http://libreprogramming.org/docs/kunjika/ The documentation covers installation and configuration as of now.
 Code documentation is yet to be put there.
+The documentation is not update though.

-github is no longer home for kunjika.
-All my work has moved to http://trac.libreprogramming.org:8000/ The source over their is private for now as I work but you can read wiki to know the status.
+github is again home of Kunjika.